An

 May I retain Charlie Phillips for the divorce

-With my achievements for the success of the GE Tilting C-Arm program, I organized a HUGE celebration at the Milwaukee Museum with 60+ team members!
+With my achievements for the success of the GE Tilting C-Arm program, I organized a HUGE celebration

-Sep Got a 6-point ticket (doing ~75 in 45) late on my way to work; argued down to 4-point but still $175
+Sep Got a 6-point ticket (doing ~75 in 45) late on my way to work; argued down to 4-point but still cost $175

-Oct My UK Trip (Oldchurch TC eval); visited Bournemouth, etc also…just "showed up" at 70 Elmes!
+Oct My UK Trip (Oldchurch TC eval); visited Bournemouth, etc also… just "showed up" at 70 Elmes!

 Dec TC reached M4